metaterminal/metaterminal.fyi/content/blog/bsides/index.md

 ### The B-side

-Included: one full puzzle, one half-puzzle, some chess boards, a behind-the-scenes look at the development of Pushing the Rules, and a short commentary on some other cut content.
+Included: one full puzzle, some chess boards, a behind-the-scenes look at the development of Pushing the Rules, and a short commentary on some other cut content.

 #### [Grapevine](grapevine)